nijatabbaszada/elasticsearch-backup-restore-with-minio-S3/README.md

 This repository provides step-by-step documentation and examples on how to backup and restore Elasticsearch data using **MinIO** as an S3-compatible storage.

 ## Contents

-1. Introduction
+1. Configure MinIO
 2. Configure Elasticsearch
-3. Configure MinIO
+3. Register Snapshot Repository in Elasticsearch
-4. Register Snapshot Repository in Elasticsearch
+4. Create Backup (Snapshot)
-5. Create Backup (Snapshot)
+5. Restore from Snapshot
-7. Restore from Snapshot
+6. Useful Links

 ## 1. Configure MinIO